Skip to main content

 Do & Don’t – What Makes a Reference Letter Persuasive

 Recruiters read reference letters quickly.
-They look for operational proof, not emotional adjectives.
+They look for operational evidence, not emotional adjectives.
 A weak letter signals risk.
-A structured one signals reliability and reduces hiring uncertainty.
+A well-structured letter signals reliability and reduces hiring uncertainty.

 Common Administrative Recommendation Mistakes